 # Title Goal Links

-1 Supporting Simple Operations Become familiar with the Java Virtual Machine (JVM) and the Marvin Machine; and extend the j-- language by adding support for some arithmetic operators, conditional expression, and do statement. writeup | zip | discussion
+1 Supporting Simple Operations Become familiar with j-- and the Java Virtual Machine (JVM); and extend the j-- language by adding support for some arithmetic operators, conditional expression, and do statement. writeup | zip | discussion

 2 Scanning Modify the handcrafted scanner to support multiline comments; additional tokens (reserved words and operators); and long and double literals in j--. writeup | zip | discussion